rferrari/skatehive3.0/docs/FARCASTER_AUTH_KIT_INTEGRATION.md

 2. Navigate to the Farcaster settings page
 3. Try the "Sign In with Farcaster" button
 4. Verify that authentication and linking work correctly
+5. Check that a welcome notification is received in the Farcaster client
+6. Test the disconnect functionality

 ## Troubleshooting